Academic distinctions:

 Related press coverage in Popular Mechanics, Scientific American, Business Insider, The Times, The Guardian, Daily Mail, Yahoo!
 Beauty, OC Register, Skin Inc.

-UCI News: Skin fat is a newly recognized part of the body’s immune response
+UC Irvine News: Skin fat is a newly recognized part of the body’s immune response

 Orange County Register: Skin fat kills bacterial infections